 Calculation of community data

 Species richness was calculated for each plot and survey year as the total number of unique aggregated species observed.
-For vascular plants, this resulted in a plot-level species richness measure per sampling year that served as the primary response variable for mixed-effects modeling.
+For vascular plants, this resulted in a plot-level species richness measure per sampling year that served as the primary response variable for mixed-effects modelling

 In addition to species richness, mean ecological indicator values were calculated to assess shifts in environmental conditions inferred from the plant community composition.
-Ecological indicator values were obtained from Flora indicativa (Landolt et al., 2010), which provides ordinal scores for various environmental gradients such as temperature, light, moisture, reaction, nutrients, mowing tolerance, and hemeroby.
-Additionally, Grime’s CSR strategy components (Grime, 1973) (C, S, R scores) were incorporated as functional trait proxies.
+Ecological indicator values were obtained from Flora indicativa (Landolt et al., 2010), which provides ordinal scores ranging from 1 to 5 for various environmental gradients such as temperature, light, moisture, reaction, nutrients, mowing tolerance, and hemeroby , reflecting increasing intensity of the respective environmental factor.
+Additionally, Grime’s CSR strategy components (Grime, 1973) were incorporated as functional trait proxies.
+These components include competition, stress and ruderality and range from 0 to 3 and together, they always sum up to 3 (Appendix 4 : Coding of CSR-strategies).
+Community- means (CMs) for each trait were then calculated for every plot with using function ”functcomp” of the “FD” (referenz) package (unweighted by abundance, i.e. each species present contributes equally).

-Taxa names from the BDM dataset (Landolt et al., 2010)were manually matched to the corresponding taxa names of the indicator values using a combination of fuzzy matching algorithms, expert corrections, and manual validation.
+Since the taxon names in the BDM dataset differ slightly from those in (Landolt et al., 2010), taxonomic harmonisation was necessary.: Species names were manually matched to the corresponding indicator taxa using a combination of fuzzy matching algorithms, expert corrections, and manual validation.
 When multiple sources of matching information were available, expert-validated matches were prioritized, followed by manually reviewed suggestions and automatic matches.
 Unmatched species were excluded from CM calculations for the corresponding trait.
 Community means for each plot and survey year were calculated using unweighted presence-absence data, thus reflecting the average ecological indicator value of the species present in the community.
 This approach enables detecting directional shifts in environmental preferences of the community, independent of species richness changes.

 Statistical analyses